Meghan King Edmonds Lashes Out At Husband Jim After He Says Nanny Was Like ‘A Daughter’

 Jim and Carly have called the allegation that he cheated with the nanny false, and Meghan clarified that she never publicly alleged that Carly and Jim had a relationship.
 She asserted that Jim’s daughter Hayley helped to bring the scandal into the media spotlight.

 Part of the ongoing drama will play out on the coming 14th season of The Real Housewives of Orange County.
-It’s not clear if Meghan will return to the show full-time, but she is slated to make an appearance on the show.
+It’s not clear if Meghan will return to the series in a full-time role, but she is slated to make an appearance on the show.